Timothy Brown (hornist): Academy of St. Martin in the Fields

 Brown has been a member of the Academy of St Martin in the Fields since 1968.
 As a soloist and chamber musician, he recorded with its chamber ensemble with his sister Iona Brown, Mozart's Horn Quintet.
 This recording was awarded the Wiener Flötenuhr prize of the Mozartgemeinde Wien.
 The ensemble's recording of Schubert's Octet won a Grand Prix du Disque.
-Brown was a soloist, together with hornists Hermann Baumann and Nicholas Hill and violinist Iona Brown, in a recording of Telemann's Concerto for 3 Horns and Violin, as well as concertos by Telemannn and Haydn for two horns with Hermann Baumann.
+Brown was a soloist, together with hornists Hermann Baumann and Nicholas Hill and violinist Iona Brown, in a recording of Telemann's Concerto for 3 Horns and Violin, as well as concertos by Telemannn and Haydn for two horns with Baumann.
 Brown recorded Britten's Canticles together with Ian Bostridge (tenor), David Daniels (countertenor), Christopher Maltman (baritone), Aline Brewer (harp) and Julius Drake (piano).
 In 1999 he recorded Mozart's four horn concertos with the Academy of St Martin in the Fields, conducted by his sister.